INCLUSION & RESPECT

 I make every effort to map out the entire semester before the semester begins, so we both know what we’re in for.
 Yet we may need to make a few small alterations to our schedule: we might host a guest who’s passing through town, I might decide to cut a couple of our readings or substitute new material that’s published over the course of the semester, etc. Any changes will be noted, with plenty of advance notice, on our class website, which will always be the most the most accurate, up-to-date “control center” for our class.
 This printed syllabus is really just an administrative document.

 All students are expected to familiarize themselves with the University’s academic honesty policy.
 Plagiarism or cheating of any form will result in immediate failure of the course.
-No joke.
 If you have any questions regarding proper citation of sources or other academic integrity matters, consult the University Learning Center.